laruss/pydantic-mongo/readme.md

 - `model_json_schema`: Retrieve the JSON schema of the model.

+- `db_ref`: Get a DBRef object for the model.

+- `get_ref_objects`: Get the objects referenced to an object by a DBRef.

 ## Easy Document References

 With PydanticMongo, creating references to other documents is straightforward.